 Cairn Terriers are small-sized dogs small enough to fit into any purse.
 Females weigh approximately 13 pounds and measure 9.5 inches from paw to shoulder.
-And males weigh approximately 14 pounds and measure 10 inches tall.
-His overall appearance is that of a small but hardy working dog.
+Males weigh approximately 14 pounds and measure 10 inches tall.
+His overall appearance is that of a small but hard-working dog.
 He is often described as foxy-looking and has the shortest and widest head of any terrier breed.

 Coat & Colors

 Cairn Terriers have a harsh and wiry double coat giving him a scruffy appearance.
 The outer coat is profuse and stiff to the touch, and the undercoat is short, soft, and lies close to his body.
 The hair around his head and face are more plentiful than the rest of his body, making his head look even wider than it already is.